 Unfortunately, back pain is something that almost everyone will experience in their lifetime.
-With life’s physical demands in the workplace whether it be lifting or even life in the office, back injury or discomfort is bound to occur.
+With life’s physical demands in the workplace, whether it be lifting or even being in the office, back injury or discomfort is bound to occur.

 What To Do?

 When back pain arises, some patients are left wondering if back surgery is in their future and whether or not they need to consult with a surgeon right away.
-In most cases, lower back pain treatment begins with your primary care doctor which often leads to referrals to chiropractors or physical therapists.
+In most cases, lower back pain treatment begins with your primary care doctor, who often leads to referrals to chiropractors or physical therapists.

 A conservative approach is most often the wishes of the patient as well as our doctors as we work to provide our patients with every nonsurgical outlet possible.
 If every outlet has been tried, a conservative care specialist may be asked to provide their services to the patient by providing rehabilitation or psychological care as a last resort before surgery.